Paul Rideout

-Paul Rideout (born 14 August 1964) is an English former professional footballer and youth team coach of Major League Soccer side Sporting Kansas City.
+Paul Rideout (born 14 August 1964) is an English former professional footballer and youth team coach of Real Salt Lake Arizona's ECNL and APL teams.

 As a player, he was a striker from 1980 until 2002, notably in the Premier League with Everton where he scored the winning goal in the 1995 FA Cup final against Manchester United at Wembley Stadium.
 He also played in his native land for Swindon Town, Aston Villa, Southampton, Notts County and Tranmere Rovers.
 During his career he also spent time in Italy, Scotland, China and the United States with Bari, Rangers, Qianwei Huandao, Chongqing Huandao, Shenzhen Jianlibao and Kansas City Wizards.
 He was capped 6 times by England U21, scoring one goal.
 He later moved into coaching and worked back with the Kansas City Wizards across their youth academy.

 Club career

 Swindon Town

 Rideout's career began as a 15-year-old at Swindon Town as their youngest ever first team player, and he finished the 1980–81 season with four goals from 16 Third Division games.
 He established himself as a first team player in 1981–82 by playing 35 games and scoring 14 goals, though it was not enough to save Swindon from relegation to the Fourth Division he initially decided to remain at the County Ground to help them win promotion.
 After they failed to win promotion in 1982–83, despite Rideout's 20 goals in 44 games, he was transferred to First Division club Aston Villa for £200,000 by manager Tony Barton.